 If you don't have insurance, or you don't want to use your parents' plan to cover the abortion, look into applying for money through an abortion fund.
-These organizations can help support the financial and logistical burden of getting an abortion.
+These organizations can help support the financial and logistical burden of getting an abortion, including covering your travel costs if you have to go out of state.
 While they may not be able to cover the entire cost, they can often help you figure out a way to make the procedure more affordable.
 The National Network of Abortion Funds has a step-by-step guide to learn whether you qualify for funding and who to contact.

 Depending on how far along you are in your pregnancy, the process for getting an abortion may vary a bit.
 While these guidelines differ by state, here’s how it typically works.
 “If you are early in your pregnancy ([usually] up to 10 weeks), you have the option of either taking a series of two medications or of having a procedure,” explains Dr. Maya Bass, family medicine physician in New Jersey and fellow with Physicians for Reproductive Health.
 The medication abortion is a series of two pills: The first, mifepristone, is administered by the doctor to stop the pregnancy.
 You’ll take the second pill right away or up to 48 hours later, depending on your doctor's recommendation.
 It contains misoprostol, which causes your uterus to empty.
 “The average cost of a medication abortion is around $500, but it can cost anywhere from a couple hundred dollars to $1,000,” Dr. Gillian Dean, Senior Director of Medical Services at Planned Parenthood Federation of America, previously told Elite Daily.